ndless-nspire/nsptools-history/Ndless/branches/1.7/doc/ReadMe.txt

    be rebuilt without any change to the code.
 This format should be compatible with the new OS versions once supported by Ndless, as long as backward compatibility can be kept.
+ - The "PRG\0" signature before main() isn't required anymore, you can remove ir
+ - MakeTNS doesn't exist anymore.
+You must objcopy directly to the .tns file in your Makefile.
  - The program format is not specific to an hardware model anymore.
 You can now build your programs only once without defining NSPIRE_HARDWARE.
  - OS v1.1 is not supported anymore.
 Check that your programs still work on OS